-Poached pears in white wine are entirely different to the pears cooked in red wine.
-Each recipe has its pros and cons, but I find the white wine to be a bit sweeter and lighter while red wine tends to have more flavor but not as sweet.
+Poached pears in white wine are entirely different from the pears cooked in red wine.
+Each recipe has its pros and cons, but I find the white wine to be a bit sweeter and lighter, while red wine tends to have more flavor but not as sweet.

 Firm pears tend to work better when it comes to poaching them for a long time.
 If they’re too tender, they will cook too fast and start to fall apart.
 You might be better using soft pears in a crumble or a different fruity dessert.